lih/Omega/docs/meXa.md

 system is enforcing the equations to be true no matter what gears you replace.

-The same result could have been achieved by writing
+The same result could have been achieved by writing our equations in a different order :

     | z = x:+ y
     = 0